Jeanette Banashak, Ph.D., Ed,D.

 Co-Director, Lead Teacher

-Jan is the acclaimed author of several spiritual growth books including Your Truest Self: Embracing the Woman You Are Meant to Be and Portable Peace: A Weekly Guidebook.
-Her book, My Deepest Me: A 30-Day Guided Journey, is used in spiritual formation programs across the U. S. Her love of the written word is obvious with over 900 published articles to her credit.
-She writes regularly for the Spiritual Directors International blog.
-Jan is the originator of the Pure Presence® model and workbook used in the SGTI curriculum.
+Jan is the acclaimed author of nine spiritual growth books including Your Truest Self: Embracing the Woman You Are Meant to Be and Portable Peace: A Weekly Guidebook.
+Her newest book, My Deepest Me: A 30-Day Guided Retreat to Nourish Your Inner Life, is used in spiritual formation programs across the U. S. Jan is the originator of the Pure Presence® model of sacred listening (and the accompanying workbook) used in the SGTI curriculum.

 Audiences, students, and readers alike comment on her peaceful presence and describe her as warm and genuine—"practical and poetic, possessing deep and gentle wisdom.”